Homework 2 - Characters

 If the reference implementation fails on any of your examples, Gradescope will show you how its output differed from the expected output of your example (if you wrote a *.out file for it).

 You can do this as many times as you want.
-We encourage you to use this option to develop a good set of examples before you start working on your interpreter and compiler!
+We encourage you to use this option to develop a correct and thorough set of examples before you start working on your interpreter and compiler!

 Extending the interpreter